China’s fuel product exports are expected to rebound in August to their highest in nearly a year

 Chinese vice-premier Liu He, US trade representative Robert Lighthizer and treasury secretary Steven Mnuchin will seek to narrow differences enough to avoid a scheduled October 15 tariff rate increase on $250bn worth of Chinese goods...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.